ReshmaNarkhede/Lifecycle_Awareness/README.md

-# Lifecycle_Awareness
+# LifeCycle-Awareness-Jetpack
-demo project to understand life cycle awareness which is one of jatpack component.
+Small demo project to learn life cycle awareness of which is one of the android jetpack component.